alexnewman42/DashboardTemplate1/README.md

 # Dashboard Template
-Uses grid only and can be used for a template for future projects.
+Uses grid only and can be used as a template for future projects.